Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 Backblaze says Data stored with Backblaze is calculated hourly, with no minimum retention requirement, and billed monthly on their site.
 The first 10 GB of storage is free.

-Wasabi is very keen to say they don’t charge for egress.
+Wasabi and Backblaze are keen to say they don’t charge for egress.
 They will allow you to transfer the same amount as your active data for free.
 If you have 100TB stored, you can download 100TB in one month for free.

 Monthly cost to store and download 1TB of data